 Marine animals, including plankton, unfortunately consume microplastics and even die because of them.
-In fact, multiple studies number 200,000 damaged marine mammals and a total of 600 affected marine spices.
+In fact, multiple studies number 200,000 damaged marine mammals and a total of 600 affected marine species.

 A picture is worth a thousand words, right?
 Look at this diver in Bali (Indonesia).
 Images speak for themselves…

 Therefore, this fact causes the contamination of the food chain on which we depend.